 For employees who worked from home due to COVID-era requirements, CRA introduced a simplified $2/day flat rate method.
 Under this approach, eligible employees could claim $2 for each day worked from home (up to a maximum), without needing a T2200 or tracking actual expenses.
 As of 2023, the flat rate method has ended and employees must use the detailed method with a completed T2200 for their 2023 and later returns.

 Home office claims are one of CRA's more closely scrutinized deductions.
 The key is claiming what you legitimately qualify for — no more, no less.
 Overclaiming attracts audits; underclaiming leaves money on the table.
 Swift Accounting helps Calgary employees and self-employed professionals calculate their correct home office deduction, prepare the required forms, and document the claim properly.
-Book a free consultation and let's make sure you're capturing every eligible deduction.
+Book a consultation and let's make sure you're capturing every eligible deduction.